 Q. I made a booking but now I can’t travel due to the restrictions, can I change or cancel my booking?

 A. Yes.
-Customers who made bookings for travel from November 19, 2020 onwards, who can no longer travel due to the order issued by the Provincial Health Officer, can manage their booking online through their BC Ferries Account or they can contact us to change or cancel their booking.
+Customers who made bookings for travel from April 19 onwards, who can no longer travel due to the order issued by the Province, can manage their booking online through their BC Ferries Account or they can contact us to change or cancel their booking.

 Q. I booked a BC Ferries Vacations™ package and now I can no longer travel due to the restrictions, what should I do?

-A. Customers with BC Ferries Vacation bookings affected by the two week COVID-19 restrictions (in effect November 19, 2020 – until further notice from the Province of British Columbia) are welcome to contact us to change or cancel their booking.
+A. Customers with BC Ferries Vacation bookings affected by the Order are welcome to contact us to change or cancel their booking.
 If you require immediate assistance, contact BC Ferries Vacations at 1-888-223-3779 Ext.
 3 or email email@example.com.

 Reimplementation of procedures for Transport Canada regulation re: Passenger access to closed car decks.
 Your questions, answered.